Engineering MPD

 The NVIDIA H200 and H100 are data center GPUs that can only be outfitted in a server and deployed in a rack.
 However, these GPUs can deliver performance equivalent to multiple hundreds of CPU cores.
 The NVIDIA A800 40GB Active is based on the NVIDIA A100 data center GPUs but serves as a workstation-class GPU with an active cooler.

-GPUs are not cheap but they are drastically worth time saving investment.
-To gain equivalent performance to a GPU with CPU-only hardware extends past the cost of the processor; it includes the maintenance, networking, system memory, and whole new systems for managing everything.
+GPUs are not cheap, but they are drastically worth the time saving investment.
+For GPU-level performance with CPU-only hardware, the cost exceeds past just the processors; it includes the maintenance, networking, system memory, and whole new systems for managing a multi-CPU cluster.
 Time is money and the ability to not only run subsequent simulations but run them faster dramatically improves business workflow and quality.
 A multi-node CPU cluster is costly to run and maintain versus a single GPU-accelerated system.

 If you're considering upgrading your hardware for CFD workflows, leveraging GPUs is no longer an option—it's a necessity.
 If your workflow can take advantage of GPU acceleration, invest in your computing as more and more solvers continue to migrate and adopt GPUs.
 Contact us to learn how Exxact can tailor GPU-powered systems to meet your CFD needs.
 Thanks to MayaHTT for running these benchmarks on Exxact hardware.